 And enjoy!

-In this section, I will round up common problems that occur while making okonomiyaki and solutions to avoid them.
+In this section, I will round up common problems while making okonomiyaki and solutions to avoid them.

 Inside of the pancake is raw

-To check the "doneness", you can simply use a toothpick or wooden chopsticks to check if the centre of the okonomiyaki is cooked or not.
-Stick it into okonomiyaki, and if it comes out clean, it means most likely done.
+To check the “doneness,” you can use a toothpick or wooden chopsticks to check if the okonomiyaki’s center is cooked.
+Stick it into okonomiyaki; if it comes out clean, it is most likely done.

-Alternatively, if the toothpick feels warm or hot, it's likely cooked through as well.
+Alternatively, if the toothpick feels warm or hot, it’s likely cooked through.

-This problem of okonomiyaki being raw in the middle comes from cooking it with a too high heat.
-If you cook it over high heat, only the surface will be cooked quickly, and by the time it's cooked all the way through, the surface will be burnt.
+This problem of okonomiyaki being raw in the middle comes from cooking it with too high heat.
+If you cook it over high heat, only the surface will be cooked quickly, and the surface will be burnt when it’s cooked all the way through.

 So make sure to cook it over medium heat until firm inside.

-Even if your okonomiyaki was not done enough, don't throw it away!
-You can fix the okonomiyaki by either returning it to the frying pan or teppanyaki and cooking over low heat with lid on in frying pan or cook it in a microwave (600W) for 1 minute with cling film over the top.
+Even if your okonomiyaki was not done enough, don’t throw it away!
+You can fix the okonomiyaki by either returning it to the frying pan or teppanyaki and cooking over low heat with a lid on in a frying pan or cooking it in a microwave (600W) for 1 minute with cling film over the top.

 Following these techniques will save your okonomiyaki, although the appearance might be a bit compromised.